nulib-ds/city-public-value-capitalism/content/1-age-of-urban-visions.md

 ---
 label: '1'
-title: The Age of Urban Visions
+title: 'The Age of Urban Visions'
-subtitle: From Global Cites to Civic Cities
+subtitle: 'From Global Cites to Civic Cities'
 short_title: Age of Urban Visions
 contributor:
   - id: hmori